hermannsblum/kindle_infoscreen/README.md

 }
 ```

-4. build the `index.html` file
+5. build the `index.html` file by running the following commands on your machine.
+This will create a single file `index.html` that needs to be copied to the kindle.
 ```bash
 npm install
 npm run build
 ```

-5. Copy the file to your kindle.
+6. Copy the file to your kindle.
 Your kindle has to be connected via USB.
 ```bash
 # example on Mac
 cp dist/index.html /Volumes/Kindle/documents/index.html
 ```

-6. Detach the kindle from USB and open the 'Beta-Browser'.
+7. Detach the kindle from USB and open the 'Beta-Browser'.
 Make sure that javascript and images are enabled.
 Navigate to `file:////mnt/us/documents/index.html`.
 Done.
 The screen reloads every 10s and will update automatically when new entities are added to the specified group on home-assistant.

-7. Disable the kindle's screensaver such that the display stays on.
+8. Disable the kindle's screensaver such that the display stays on.
 For this, you need to go to the home screen and type `~ds` into the search bar.
 More info [here](https://wiki.mobileread.com/wiki/Kindle_Touch_Hacking#Search_Bar_Shortcuts).

 # Additional Options